PIYUSH2308962/PRODIGY_WD_03/README.md

 ## **Description**

-This project is a Tic-Tac-Toe web application built using HTML, CSS, and JavaScript.
+This project is a Tic-Tac-Toe web application built using HTML, CSS and JavaScript.
 The game allows two players to take turns placing their markers on a 3x3 grid, with the goal of getting three in a row to win.
 The application tracks the game state, checks for winning conditions, and provides an interactive and engaging user experience.

 ### *Features*